Skip to main content

 3 mentions Positive Neutral Negative

-• “Most movies that turn into games usually are just trash or cash grabs.”
+• “Most movies that turn to a game usually are just trash or cash grabs.”

 Skip Critic Reviews